riatorz/r0v/README.md

 # ARDOV :star:
 I was the TEKNOFEST 2020 IEEE BAUN SUALTI CANAVARLARI team member and i was the programmer.
-I was used RaspberryPi3.
+I used RPi.
 ## :arrow_right: MANUAL :arrow_left:
 I controlled the ROV with a joystick :video_game: (**There is a lot of input lag.
 I do not recommend using this way.**)
 ___